 Stop to smell the flowers

-Make a habit of the nice, small things in life, like stopping to smell the flowers.
-It’s offers a meditative moment that will help bring you back to the present.
+Make a habit of nice, small things in life, like stopping to smell the flowers.
+It offers a meditative moment that will help bring you back to the present.
 Plus, some of them smell, look and feel beautiful.
+Watch the bees at work on the pollen, while you’re there.

 Walk to work